Updated: Mar 30

 Meat Reduction/ Elimination

-High fiber intake especially through fruits and vegetables had been shown to decrease risk so
+High fiber intake, especially through fruits and vegetables, has been shown to decrease risk so

--Increase vegetables fruit intake to at least 10 servings per week
+Increase vegetable fruit intake to at least ten servings per week

 Refined Sugar Reduction

-The average American eats 17 teaspoons** added sugar a day way more added sugar than is recommended (6 teaspoons/ day per American Heart Association).
+The average American eats 17 teaspoons** added sugar a day, way more than recommended (6 teaspoons/ day per American Heart Association).

 Breaking up with sugar can be tough, I know I’ve been there and still have to be vigilant not to eat too many sweets.
 To help with my sugar intake I used Break Your Sugar Addiction in 10 Days – Health Essentials from Cleveland Clinic

 Regular exercise has been shown to reduce risk of colon cancer.
-It’s recommended you get at least 150 minutes of moderate to vigorous exercise per week.
+You should get at least 150 minutes of moderate to a vigorous weekly exercise.